Madrid Xanadú

-Madrid Xanadú is a large shopping mall and entertainment center in Arroyomolinos, Madrid, Spain.
-Constructed next to the Autovía de Extremadura highway, the mall is one of Europe's largest, with over 222 shops, eateries, and a 15-screen Cinesa Movie Theater.
-The most distinctive attraction is Madrid SnowZone, an indoor ski slope.
+Xanadú, also known as Intu Xanadú (stylized intu Xanadú) and Madrid Xanadú, is a super-regional shopping mall and entertainment complex in Arroyomolinos, Madrid, Spain.
+Constructed next to the Autovía de Extremadura highway, the mall is one of Europe's largest, with over 220 shops, eateries, and a 15-screen Cinesa Movie Theatre.
+The most distinctive attraction is Madrid SnoZone, an indoor ski slope.
 The slope is from a Canadian company, Intrawest.
 The mall was named after the 1980 film Xanadu, starring Olivia Newton-John.